antomys/CuriousBenchmarks/src/main/Benchmarks.CollectionSize/Readme.md

-# Comparing Different Collection checks with different collections
+# Comparing Collection existence checks with different collections

 ### Table of contents